Please click on a question to reveal the answer.

 How is this tool different from other sea level rise mapping efforts?

-The Point Blue Future San Francisco Bay Tidal Marsh seeks to understand how tidal marshes and the biota in those marshes are responding to sea level rise.
+The Point Blue Future San Francisco Bay Tidal Marshes seeks to understand how tidal marshes and the biota in those marshes are responding to sea level rise.
 OCOF seeks to understand the extent of flooding expected with sea level rise and various storm scenarios.
 These are two different approaches to answering a complex set of questions about San Francisco Bay and sea level rise.
 Scientists from all research organizations are sharing models and best practices for answering these complex questions about the effects of sea level rise on our world.

 What is the current geographic extent and resolution of the Digital Elevation Model and decision support tool?